larsharzem/die_moerse/README.md

 die_moerse
 ==========

-A study project: A marketplace for literally invaluable goods
+A marketplace for literally invaluable goods, with user & product accounts, bargain mechanism etc. (A study project)